IanTade/IanTade.github.io/index.md

 * Lab 3

     Lab 3 was one of my favorite labs because it helped me remember all that I learned in highschool about coding.
-It remindedme why i enjoyed coding in highschool and decided to major in it for college.
+It reminded me how much I enjoyed coding in highschool and decided to major in it for college.
 I learned the differences between C++ and JavaScript and learned that they are similar in many ways.
 I was able to see how the run and compile errors worked in C++ and how to fix them as opposed to JavaScript as well.

 * Lab 8